python/cpython/Doc/library/http.client.rst

    an argument.

-.. method:: HTTPConnection.endheaders()
+.. method:: HTTPConnection.endheaders(message_body=None)

    Send a blank line to the server, signalling the end of the headers.
+The optional message_body argument can be used to pass message body associated with the request.
+The message body will be sent in the same packet as the message headers if possible.
+The message_body should be a string.

 .. method:: HTTPConnection.send(data)